 2. Cooper: Abandoned Because of Short Spine Syndrom

 Short spine syndrome is one of the rarer conditions that result from inbreeding.
 This condition causes “the vertebrae of the spine to remain in a more cartilage-like state instead of strengthening into bone.”
 Thus, the spine twists around and some vertebrae fuse together, causing a short spine.
 Fortunately, this condition doesn’t cause dogs much pain.
 It does, however, make life a little more difficult as their range of motion is very limited.

 Cooper was abandoned by a puppy farm because he was born with Short Spine Syndrome.
 Rescuers found him in the woods when he was only 2 months old, with ear mites, worms, and a hernia.
 Luckily, after being rescued by a loving, Cooper now lives a happy life.

 3. Tiny Pup Abandoned Because of Her Cleft Palate

 Puppies born with cleft palates have difficulty surviving because they cannot nurse.
-The shape of their mouths make it difficult for them to latch onto their mother’s nipple for milk.
+The shape of their mouths makes it difficult for them to latch onto their mother’s nipple for milk.
 If they do latch on and get a little milk, they could get aspiration pneumonia, so they have to be tube-fed.
-These dogs often get euthanized or die if people are not will to give them a lot of help and care.
+These dogs often get euthanized or die if people are not willing to give them a lot of help and care.

 This pup was abandoned by a breeder because she was born with a cleft palate.
 Luckily, a rescuer offered to take her in and do her best to give the pup the happy life that she deserved.
 Her rescuer was worried that the pup wouldn’t survive, but she did everything she could and when she needed a little help, her own French bulldog, who was rescued from a breeder, was there to help.